-A lot has been said about leaky gut and gluten today, and in this post, I will help you connect the dots between gut health, gluten, celiac disease, and everything in between.
+A lot has been said about leaky gut and the gluten connection.
+In this article, I’ll help you connect the dots between gut health, gluten, and celiac disease.
 This post contains affiliate links.
 Please see my disclosures.

 The gut microbiome is something that researchers and doctors are finally taking seriously.
-Cutting edge research is confirming what holistic practitioners, and Hippocrates, the father of modern medicine, have known all along: All disease begins in the gut.
+Cutting-edge research confirms what holistic practitioners, and Hippocrates, the father of modern medicine, have known all along: All disease begins in the gut.

-Your gut bacteria are diverse and plentiful, and they comprise about 1 to 3 percent of your body mass (or 2 to 6 pounds of bacteria in an average 200-pound adult), according to the Human Microbiome Project.
+According to the Human Microbiome Project, your gut bacteria are diverse and plentiful.
+They comprise about 1 to 3 percent of your body mass (or 2 to 6 pounds of bacteria in an average 200-pound adult).

-And while many people think of “bacteria” as a bad thing, the truth is that diverse gut bacteria is an essential ingredient in maintaining good overall health.
-In fact, good bacteria is essential for the following reasons, according to the Human Microbiome Project:
+And while many people think of “bacteria” as bad, the truth is that diverse gut bacteria are essential in maintaining good overall health.
+The Human Microbiome Project says bacteria are vital for the following reasons:

 - They produce vitamins humans do not have the genes to make.